carolyn2004/Hearty-Eats/README.md

   - User can save restaurants they like by adding it to favorites, they can also delete from favorites.
   - User can view and edit their profile details including profile picture.
   - Users can also visit the about page to learn more about the restaurant reservation website.
-  - Admin user can add reservation timing slots for users to book.
+  - Admin user can add reservation timing slots for users to book (Lambda Authorizer).
-  - Admin user can also delete reservation timing slots from selected resstaurant.
+  - Admin user can also delete reservation timing slots from selected resstaurant (Lambda Authorizer).
-  - Password is needed to enter admin portal (Lambda Authorizer).
+  - Password is needed to enter admin portal.
+After accessing the admin portal they will need to enter another password in order to add slots and delete slots.

   ![image](https://user-images.githubusercontent.com/100062535/227495727-2402bbc5-54ff-4f7f-bdae-58a32107b29f.png)
   ![image](https://user-images.githubusercontent.com/100062535/227495917-376f4c23-010e-4e45-a1d4-e72fd63ca063.png)